 As children of God, it is important for us to be content in our own journey and to develop a trust in our Heavenly Father that He has our own best interests in mind.
 The spirit of envy and jealousy won’t let us come to that place of trust.
-It will divert our attention from our Father’s gentle leading to get us focused on other people, what they have, where they are at spiritually, how successful they may be and the list goes on.
+It will divert our attention from our Father’s gentle leading to get us focused on other people, what they have, where they are at spiritually, how successful they seem, what positions they hold, and the list goes on.

 But godliness with contentment is great gain.
 1 Timothy 6:6 KJV

-We have to come to terms with the reality that everyone has their own unique journey and story and that God is growing them into the specific position that He’s created them for in His body.
+We have to come to terms with the reality that everyone has their own unique journey.
+God is growing them into the specific position that He’s created them for in His body.
 When we see another person who has found their place and is thriving in their calling, do we compare ourselves to them?
 The spirit of envy and jealousy is a sneaky trap because if he can get us to become so focused on another person’s success or position, we can never grow up into the position that God created us uniquely for.

 For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
 For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.
 For the body is not one member, but many.
 If the foot shall say, Because I am not the hand, I am not of the body; is it therefore not of the body?
 And if the ear shall say, Because I am not the eye, I am not of the body; is it therefore not of the body?
 If the whole body were an eye, where were the hearing?
 If the whole were hearing, where were the smelling?
 But now hath God set the members every one of them in the body, as it hath pleased him.
 And if they were all one member, where were the body?
 1 Corinthians 12:12-19 KJV

-This is not just personal.
+This isn’t just personal.
 The enemy hates God!
 You can see through this scripture how if the enemy can divert any body member from their designated roles, he can actually sabotage the body of Christ!
-Spiritually speaking, we are no longer just battling this principality for our own health and welfare but for the wholeness and the unity of the body of Christ!
+Spiritually speaking, we are no longer just battling this principality for our personal health and welfare but for the wholeness and the unity of the body of Christ!